wodo-platform/wp-nodejs-demo-microservice/README.md

 - "**build:** ./db" --> Builds our own MySQL docker image using the files in db folder.
 - "**command:** --default-authentication-plugin=mysql_native_password" --> Adjust default auth type to "mysql_native_password" since MySQL 8.x version uses sha encrypted auth model by defaul.
 It is quick tweak to adjust the configuration
 - "**env_file:** ./.env" --> passing our main conf file to docker-compose.
 The confs are consolidated in one simple file.
-- "**environment:** .... "  --> Setting up root user password, creating wodo user with password and creating default wodo database
+- "**environment:** .... "  --> Setting up root user password, creating wodo_demo user with password and creating default wodo_demo_db database
 - "**ports:** ... " --> Port forwarding from our local env to docker container
 - "**volumes:**" --> Creating persistance storage to not loose MySQL confs and data when we shut MySQL down